pretix/pretix-docs/docs/tutorial/products.md

 After having created all the admission products we need, we will now create a sticker product with multiple variants: purple, black, and glitter.
 It is not possible to edit a product without variations into a product with multiple variations.
-Therefore, we will navigate to the products page and click the :btn-icon:fontawesome-solid-plus: Create a new product: button.
+Therefore, we will navigate to the products page and click the :btn-icon:fa3-plus: Create a new product: button.

 We will name the product "Sticker", set it to "Non-admission product" and put it in the "Extras" category.
 Under "Product variations", we will select "Product with multiple variations".